ehwest/mdn_qms/SOP_Standard_Operating_Procedures/SOP_0002_Employee_Qualification_and_Training.md

  *  Self-training: training that can be initiated by the recipient by reading instructions or materials
  * Group/classroom training: more formal training conducted by a trainer
  * On-the-job training: training that takes place with a qualified trainer during the performance of an actual process.
 Consequences and outcomes of improper performance of employees&#39; jobs to product quality or service will be emphasized during training
- * Training curriculum and presentation materials that are used with groups or used multiple times may be developed, reviewed and approved in accordance with [SOP-0001 Control of Documents](https://docs.google.com/document/d/10EC5B4FWYvhCOsxM3cRXgy1Up77ulc_XwITCt0VjWZw/edit#), where appropriate.
+ * Training curriculum and presentation materials that are used with groups or used multiple times may be developed, reviewed and approved in accordance with the QMS document control procedures.

 **Training Records and File**
 * A record is maintained for each employee&#39;s training.
 Required training is documented and updated as needed when an employee&#39;s roles and responsibilities change due to job changes or when new responsibilities are added to a job description.
 Training to new or revised quality system documents are also documented.